Need to talk? Call 1800 882 436.

 What are the best ways to play with my baby?

-Play doesn’t need to be complex or structured for babies — some of the best opportunities for play are spontaneous.
-Remember, you will be your baby’s best 'toy' — you don’t need to spend a lot of money on toys and gadgets to keep them amused.
+Play doesn't need to be complex or structured for babies.
+Let your child play when they want to.
+You can offer them toys and other safe objects to get them started.
+You will be your baby's best 'toy' — you don't need to spend a lot of money on toys to keep them amused.

 Try some of these activities with your baby: